Homeyra: Early life

 Parvaneh Amir-Afshari was born on March 17, 1945, to an aristocratic Iranian family in Tehran, Iran.

-Her family is from Iranian Azerbaijan.
+Her family is from Zanjan.

-From Homeyra's childhood, their house, in honor of influential people in the government, witnessed large ceremonies with the presence of famous artists of the time, such as Rouhangiz, Gholam-Hossein Banan, Moluk Zarabi and many others, which was the initial motivation of the daughter of the family to sing.
+From Homeyra's childhood, their house, in honor of influential people in the government, witnessed large ceremonies with the presence of famous artists of the time, such as Rouhangiz, Gholam-Hossein Banan, Moluk Zarrabi and many others, which was the initial motivation of the daughter of the family to sing.

-Due to her father's opposition to her daughter singing, she began her artistic career under the pseudonym Homeyra.
-But his father knows his daughter's voice, and because he considered his daughter's singing would discredit his family, he buys all the pages in the Tehran bazaar and stores them at home; and this is the reason why Homeira's voice pages are scarce at that time.
+Due to her father's opposition to her daughter’s singing, she began her artistic career under the pseudonym Homeyra.
+But his father recognizes his daughter's voice, and since he considered his daughter's singing would discredit his family, he bought all of her vinyl discs in Tehran bazaar and stored them at home; and this is the reason why Homeira's voice on vinyl discs were scarce at that time.

-After a year, during a trip to Europe for Homeyra's father, she, who had the support of her mother, continues her artistic work.
+After a year, during a trip to Europe of Homeyra's father, she, who had the support of her mother, continues her artistic work.

 Homeyra was rejected from her home and family before the revolution, and after the revolution she was rejected from her larger home and family, which was her homeland of Iran and her compatriots.
 These two tragic events had a profound effects on Homeyra.